 I adopt an 'angel' policy on my stamps, please feel free to use them to hand stamp on your craftwork which is produced to be sold IN SMALL PRODUCTIONS RUNS ONLY and I would love to see what you do with them!
 All I ask is that the images are not reproduced or copied in any form by any means, graphic, electronic, or mechanical, including photocopying.
 If you can give me credit for the design as I retain the design copyright.

-Any stamp designed by Skull and Cross Buns (including custom designs) may not then form a part of the buyer's logo, banner etc without expressed written permission as this will be classed as reproduction as per the Angel Policy.
+Any stamp designed by Skull and Cross Buns (including custom designs) may not then form a part of the buyer's logo, banner, branding, social media campaigns etc without expressed written permission as this will be classed as reproduction as per the Angel Policy.
 If unsure if your intended use falls in line with our policy or not, please drop us a line via the Contact form, thank you.

 The stamp you receive may vary very slightly from the picture shown in the listing, such is the nature of it being hand carved!
 I always work from the same master copy, though.